 Action Plan 1: An initial query was developed in test mode in July 2011.
-The target date for development of this inquiry and for fine-tuning of the entity resolution algorithm is March 2013.
+The refinement of the application and fine-tuning of the entity resolution algorithm was completed in March 2013.
+The target date to end the pilot and successfully launch the HIJIS Query is late 2013.

-The measure of success for this objective is a portal with

-information from Judiciary eBench Warrants and CJIS-Hawaii.
+The measure of success for this objective is a portal application displaying information from Judiciary e-Bench Warrants and CJIS-

+Hawaii systems.

-Objective 2: Implement Subscription/Notification.
+Objective 2: Implement Subscription/Notification (S/N).

-Action Plan 1: An initial pilot was implemented with Probation and Parole in subscription is June 2013.

-February 2012.
-The target date for development of manual
+Action Plan 1: An initial automatic S/N pilot was implemented with Probation and Parole in February 2012.
+The target date to end the pilot and successfully launch automatic S/N is October 2013.
+The target date for development of the manual S/N service is early 2014.